 Hey there.
 I'm a person on the internet.
 This is my personal blog.

-Professionally, I work for a major UK business-to-business ISP.
-I specialise in physical infrastructure (“poles and ducts”), optical fibre planning, DWDM networking, and GIS.
+Professionally, I am a consultant to various Scottish ISPs.
+I specialise in physical infrastructure (“poles and ducts”), optical fibre planning and ISP network architecture.

 When I'm not making the internet go, I like to make music and take photographs.